strangeproblem/strangeproblem.github.io/words.md

 I've often seen people talk about this like it's a binary choice.
 The claim is that people usually "become vegetarian" and then never eat a piece of meat ever again.
 That's a good choice for the world, and we should applaud those people.

-However, we must be careful to mind that 99% vegetarianism is *almost* as good, and those people should be applauded *almost* as much.
+However, we must acknowledge that 99% vegetarianism is *almost* as good, and those people should be applauded *almost* as much.
 If your goal is to reduce carbon emissions, then someone who eats vegetarian 99% of the time is having 99% of the impact.
 (Actually, it may not be exactly 99% impact, but let's not sweat the details.
 My point is that it has most of the impact.)

 The same can be said for any percentage of vegetarianism.
 75% vegetarianism is less good than 99% but better than 0%.
 Similarly 50% vegetarianism is less good than 75% but better than 0%.
 And so on.